anuragvohraec/CounterDB/README.md

 # vDB
-If you wanted to manage and persist unsigned long numbers, **say likes and dislikes count**, than it just does that.
+If you wanted to manage and persist unsigned long numbers, **say likes/dislikes/views count**, than it just does that.

+To read/create counts you use index, which are unsigned long numbers.
 Consider it as an array of unsigned long numbers.
-To read/create you use index, which are unsigned long numbers.
-The data is persisted.
+The data though is persisted.

-* Persistant.
-* Multithreading support.
-An number of threads can do read.
+Any number of threads can read any index.
 Only one thread can write an index at a time.
 The rest will wait for there turn.

 But why ?
-* To Store likes , dislikes or view of Videos
+* To Store likes , dislikes or View counts.
-* To store any unsigned long number you wanted to store and retrive it with an index.
+* To store any unsigned long number for any purpose, and retrive it with an index.

 Usage example: